AshutoshAhmadAlexandar/Star-wars-API-DRF/README.md

 # SWAPI django-rest-framework

-Do you remember [our previous project](https://github.com/rmotr-curriculum/wdc-class-5-swapi-clone) about cloning SWAPI?
-Well, today we will migrate the exact same functionality to use the amazing [django-rest-framework](http://www.django-rest-framework.org/) library.
+We will clone SWAPI the exact same functionality to use the amazing [django-rest-framework](http://www.django-rest-framework.org/) library.
 If you ever need to work with Django and RESTful APIs, this is probably the library you want to use. 💪

 ## 1) Setting up the environment